If you see a seal on the beach, call the Seacoast Science Center Marine Mammal Rescue hotline at 603-997-9448

 Rye, NH — Harbor seals bear their young during the months of May and June.
 As a result, the chance of seeing seals on our beaches, more specifically seal pups, increases.
 If you see a seal on the beach, it is important to keep back and call the Seacoast Science Center Marine Mammal Rescue (MMR) hotline at 603-997-9448 for any marine mammal hauled out on the shore in New Hampshire and northern Massachusetts (including Essex, MA north), alive or dead.

 “It is vital that we do not interrupt the important bond being formed between a mother seal and her pup during this time,” said MMR Manager Ashley Stokes.
-“The mother seal may leave her pup on the beach while she is off feeding and it is critical that we give the pup space so the mother is will to return to it.”
+“The mother seal may leave her pup on the beach while she is off feeding and it is critical that we give the pup space so the mother will return to it.”

 Seals are only semi-aquatic, meaning that it’s normal for them to spend time hauled out on land.
 But there are times when a marine mammal comes up on shore because it is sick or injured.
 “We recover, gather data on, and record photos of deceased animals to monitor causes of mortalities (natural cause or human interaction) that could pose health risks to marine mammal populations, people or pets.
 This is why it is important that beachgoers call our hotline as soon as an animal is spotted.”